-- Allow triple trailers in urbanized areas of San Bernardino County except in outlying cities. - Locate any new multi-modal facility that would have any detrimental environmental or socioeconomic impacts on existing disadvantaged communities in San Bernardino County.
+- Allow triple trailers in urbanized areas of San Bernardino County except in outlying cities. - Locate any new intermodal freight facility that would have any detrimental environmental or socioeconomic impacts on existing disadvantaged communities in San Bernardino County without sufficient mitigation and economic benefit to the community.